 Before my visit to Cambridge, England, punting meant kicking the ball to the other team in American football.
 Well, here there is a totally different type of punting.
 It involves a canoe-like boat that you maneuver around using a long pole.
 We decided to give punting in Cambridge a go, and it turned out to be an adventure.

 Cambridge is about an hour away from London Liverpool Station by train, which is probably the best way to get there as parking can be an issue on a busy day.
 We drove and found parking at the Grafton Center, which is a nice mall that also has a movie theater.
-We walked through the mall and found our way to the Cam river.
+We walked through the mall and found our way to the Cam, the river in Cambridge.
 The town has so much charm, I really enjoyed seeing all the traditional English homes and buildings.

 We walked along the Cam river towards the section where they allow punting.
 We saw some traditional canal boats and there were also many nice restaurants right on the river.
-An eager salesman approached us and asked if we were interested in punting on the Cam.
+An eager salesman from a Cambridge Punting company approached us and asked if we were interested in punting on the Cam.
 There are two options – you can do the punting yourself or you can join a group tour with an experienced punter who will also teach you more about Cambridge.

 The salesman warned us that because it was a “bank holiday weekend” (long weekend in American English), the river was very crowded and he had already seen several people fall into the water.
 I panicked a bit – I didn’t want to fall in the water.
 Luckily, Russell, my boyfriend, is braver than I am and he insisted we do it ourselves.
 He agreed he would do the punting, although he told me I should really try it at some point.
 We decided to grab some paninis at a small shop and enjoy it outside by the river.
 Then we were ready to try punting in Cambridge.